Maceió Open

 The Maceió Open (aka Chevrolet Classic or Chevrolet Open) is a defunct, ATP Tour affiliated men's tennis tournament.
 It was played for one year, in 1992 from February 3 to February 9.
-It was held in the coastal city of Maceió, Brazil at Praia da Pajuçara and was played on clay courts.
+It was held in the coastal city of Maceió, Brazil at Praia da Pajuçara and was played on outdoor clay courts.
+Tomás Carbonell won the singles title.